 Quality is Generally Lower

-This isn’t always the case, but generally companies relying on bulk sales of off-the-shelf games, at a much lower rate, offer a much lower quality product.
+This isn't always the case, but generally companies relying on bulk sales of off-the-shelf games, at a much lower rate and offer a much lower quality product.
 As with everything, you get what you pay for.
-Do you want to commission a developer who’s having to churn out endless generic games with no guarantee they will make any money, just to make sure they have everything covered in advance, or a developer who knows they’re guaranteed fair compensation for their work and will carefully craft your game from the ground up, with your brand in mind?
+Do you want to commission a developer who's having to speculatively churn out endless generic games for repurposing with no guarantee they will make any money, just to make sure they have everything covered in advance, or a developer who knows they're guaranteed fair compensation for their work and will carefully craft your game from the ground up, with your brand in mind?